fonzcastellanos/scalable-video-codec/README.md

 ### decoder
 The `decoder` reads encoded video from the standard input stream `stdin`.

-To run `decoder` with the default configuration and read encoded video from a file, execute the following command, which redirects input from `stdin` to `encoded_video_file_path`.
+To run `decoder` with the default configuration and read encoded video from a file, execute the following command, which redirects input from `stdin` to `encoded_video_file_path`:
 ```sh
 ./build/apps/decoder < encoded_video_file_path
 ```

 If you want to run `decoder` on the output of `encoder` without creating an encoded video file, run `encoder` and `decoder` concurrently and connect the `stdout` of `encoder` to the `stdin` of `decoder`.
-Achieve this by executing the following command.
+Achieve this by executing the following command:
 ```sh
 ./build/apps/encoder video_file_path | ./build/apps/decoder
 ```